3 Reasons We Mourn Celebrity Deaths

 1. It heightens our sense of empathy and understanding for those who are suffering.

 Some public figures die peacefully after long and happy lives.
 Yet many others, especially those who die prematurely, have publicly battled demons that would have been kept secret decades ago.
 Celebrities aren’t alone in their struggles with illnesses like depression, drug abuse, and alcoholism.
-When Robin Williams committed suicide in 2015, he was one of an estimated 40 million Americans suffering from depression.
+When Robin Williams died by suicide in 2015, he was one of an estimated 40 million Americans suffering from depression.
 Philip Seymour Hoffman was a gifted and versatile actor at the peak of his career when he died at age 46 in 2014.
 He was also one of more than 8,200 people who died of a heroin overdose that year.
 The deaths of beloved performers like 31-year-old Corey Monteith of Glee and 65-year-old vocalist Natalie Cole put a face on drug and alcohol addiction.
 Although medical professionals recognize that addiction is a disease, many Americans still view it as a moral failing.
 One recent study found that only 22 percent of people would be willing to work with a person who had a drug addiction, and nearly three-quarters thought employers had a right to deny jobs to those who have a drug addiction.
 Celebrity deaths may help us to better understand addictions, and heighten our empathy for those suffering from them.

 The deaths of public figures also may be the first time we hear of a particular disease, or learn new things about a disease’s course and cause.
 While deaths from lung cancer historically have garnered little sympathy because observers may believe that many smokers “cause” their own death, some high-visibility deaths have shown us the randomness and cruelty of cancer.
 Dana Reeve, the young widow of actor Christopher Reeve, died of lung cancer despite never having smoked.
 Beastie Boy Adam Yauch followed a vegan diet yet succumbed to cancer at age 47.
 Although maintaining a healthy lifestyle can dramatically reduce our risks of cancer, diabetes, and other life-threatening diseases, there’s still a large random element that we just need to accept.